-Our "Biggerplate Brunch Club" meetings are small informal brunch gatherings for our members to discuss mind mapping adoption and opportunities within their local region.
+Our "Biggerplate Brunch Club" meetings are small informal networking and knowledge sharing meetings for our members to discuss mind mapping adoption and opportunities within their local region.

 Our "Mind Mapping for Business Productivity" workshops provide opportunities for people to learn how to use mind mapping in a range of different daily situations to improve their day to day working efficiency.

 In order to purchase these tickets in installments, you'll need an Eventbrite account.
 Log in or sign up for a free account to continue.